amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 multiple-item model based on graph size and utilization.
 * Test graph locally with DynamoDB Local.
 * Integrated with JanusGraph metrics.
-* JanusGraph 0.1.0 and Tinkerpop 3.2.3 compatibility.
+* JanusGraph 0.1.0 and TinkerPop 3.2.3 compatibility.
 * Upgrade compatibility from Titan 1.0.0.

 ## Getting Started